oscargdd/lxnm-bis/draft-bg-onions-update-network-service-models.md

 ## Summary
 * L3NM and L2NM need to be updated to cover new technologies (such as SRv6), incomplete support (such as multicast) and enhancements.
-* New network yang models (such as ACLs and routing policies)
+* New network YANG data models (such as ACLs and routing policies)

 # Security Considerations